Survey: Today’s teaching force is less experienced, more open to change

 President Obama challenged the nation to turn around 5000 chronically underperforming schools (the bottom 5%) by 2015.
-To date, school improvement efforts have lacked focus on the highest leverage means of improving student learning—ensuring that students in those schools are assigned experienced, effective teachers with a track record of success in an urban setting.
+To date, school improvement efforts have lacked focus on the highest leverage means of improving student learning—ensuring that students in those schools are assigned experienced, effective teachers with a track record of success.

 T3 Teacher Leaders have the opportunity to work with a team of effective teachers who are high performing and dedicated to working collaboratively.
 T3 teams are trained in strategies that have been used by other highly effective teacher teams.
 They are part of a broader strategy that supports effective teaching and can take on leadership roles without leaving the classroom.
 The T3 Initiative offers a path toward mastery in both urban teaching and teacher leadership.

 T3 is currently partnered with eight chronically low performing schools in Boston, two schools in Fall River, Massachusetts, and three schools in Washington, D.C.
 For the 2014-2015 school year, T3 will continue its partnership in Boston, and will expand to one new school in Holyoke, MA and two additional schools in Washington D.C. and into an urban district in Western Massachusetts.
 To learn more about T3's ongoing work in these schools, visit the T3 Greater Boston page and the T3 Washington, D.C. page and the T3 Indianapolis page.

 1 Gordon, Kane, and Staiger (2006) Identifying Effective Teachers Using Performance on the Job.
 Washington, DC: The Brookings Institution